prakhar1989/docker-curriculum/tutorial/src/index.md

 root@35180ccc206a:/opt/flask-app# exit
 ```

 This should be fairly straightforward to you by now.
 We start the container in the interactive mode with the `bash` process.
-The `--rm` is a convenient flag for running one off commands since the container gets cleaned up when it's work is done.
+The `--rm` is a convenient flag for running one off commands since the container gets cleaned up when its work is done.
 We try a `curl` but we need to install it first.
 Once we do that, we see that we can indeed talk to ES on `172.17.0.2:9200`.
 Awesome!

 Although we have figured out a way to make the containers talk to each other, there are still two problems with this approach -